 3. Nikon 50mm f/1.8 lens — a great beginner lens.
 It’s not a zoom, but it would give you a good opportunity to learn about aperture and depth of field.
 I use this lens when I’m on the go, and when I know I won’t need any wide shots or a zoom.
 It’s lightweight, and does well in low light.

 4. Lowel Ego Lights — I had been eyeing these lights for years, and finally bought them in prep for one of my photo shoots with Cava.
 Finally, I was able to photograph food at night!
-As I learn more about lighting and such, I’ve been thinking about purchasing some LEDs after working with the artistic genius behind Pornburger.
+As I learn more about lighting and such, I’ve been thinking about purchasing some LEDs after working with the artistic dude behind Pornburger.

 5. Manfrotto 131DB side arm — This piece.
 This is what I was searching for my entire life.
 I first saw it in a photo of Katie Quinn Davies (scroll down to the image that shows herself hard at work) and knew that I needed it.
 After sufficient Googling, I found the Manfrotto side arm tripod extension.
 It’s changed my life.
 I mean, let’s be honest.
 I have a huge life crush on KQD.
 It takes a lot of self control to not Google every piece of photography equipment she has and not purchase it for myself.
 A lot. of self. control.